vertica/VerticaPy/docs/source/user_guide_full_stack_to_json.rst

 Prepare the Data
 -----------------

 While Vertica XGBoost supports columns of type VARCHAR, Python XGBoost does not, so you must encode the categorical columns you want to use.
 You must also drop or impute missing values.

-This example drops 'age,' 'fare,' 'sex,' 'embarked,' and 'survived' columns from the vDataFrame and then encodes the 'sex' and 'embarked' columns.
+This example drops 'age', 'fare', 'sex', 'embarked' and 'survived' columns from the vDataFrame and then encodes the 'sex' and 'embarked' columns.
 These changes are applied to the vDataFrame's query and does not affect the main "xgb_to_json.titanic' table stored in Vertica:

 .. ipython:: python